Developer Resources

 to the queue.

 We also provide the JavaScript Adapter Tag via Google Tag Manager.
 Search for Queue-Fair in the Community Templates Gallery, under Add Tag.
-Please note that some ad blockers prevent the download of the master gtm.js from Google, which blocks all operations of Google Tag Manager, including running the Adapter for those visitors.
+Please note that some ad blockers prevent the download of the master gtm.js from Google, which blocks all operations of Google Tag Manager, including running the queuing system Adapter for those visitors.

 The GitHub repository for the Queue-Fair Virtual Waiting Room Google Tag Manager Client-Side Adapter Tag.